Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 Three syllables – sa pa rot.

-Now when I order a bag of sliced pineapple from a street vendor, I can say: ‘Saparot.’
-This is more enjoyable than saying: ‘pineapple‘ or only pointing.
+When I order a bag of sliced pineapple from a street vendor, I say: Saparot.
+This is more enjoyable than saying pineapple or only pointing.
 Try it.
-This action may cause you and the fruit hawker to smile simultaneously.
+The action may cause you and the fruit hawker to smile or laugh simultaneously.

-From a linguistic perspective, pineapple is an interesting word.
-It translates to ‘ananas’ in many languages including Arabic, French, Japanese, Norwegian and Portuguese.
-But in Thai, like in English and Spanish, pineapple does not translate to ananas.
+Linguisticly, pineapple is an interesting word.
+It translates to ananas in Arabic, French, Japanese, Norwegian and Portuguese.
+But in Thai, like in English and Spanish, pineapple doesn’t translate to ananas.

 —————————————————————————–